News

 How Enmasse can support

-Enmasse supports organisations in building the capability to respond to psychosocial risks, including customer aggression, through both face-to-face and digital programmes.
+Enmasse supports organisations in building the capability to identify and manage psychosocial risks, including customer aggression, by taking both a targeted and holistic-prevention approach.

 • managing challenging customer interactions